avhou/dne/report-markdown/dne-report.md

 ## Evaluation

+### Evalution of RQ 1

-To evaluate the performance of the transformer models we decided to use MSE against the test set.
-To evaluate whether AM-2, AM-3 and AM-4 perform better (using MSE as a metric) compared to AM-1, we formulate the following H~0~ hypothesis :
+In order to evaluate the first research question, we formulate the following H~0~ hypothesis :

-> **H~0~ : There is no difference between AM-1 and AM-2, AM-3, AM-4.**
+> **H~0~ : There is no difference between AM-1 on the one hand, and AM-2, AM-3 and AM-4 on the other hand.**

-If the p-value is below $\alpha$ = 0.05, we can reject H~0~ and accept the alternative hypothesis, that there is indeed a difference between the non-standard self-attention mechanisms.
+If the p-value is below $\alpha$ = 0.05, we can reject H~0~ and accept the alternative hypothesis, that there is indeed a difference between the standard self-attention mechanism on the one hand and the non-standard self-attention mechanisms on the other hand.

-TODO
--> vergelijken met base line voorspellingen elia?
+### Evaluation of RQ 2

+In order to evaluate the second research question, we formulate the following H~0~ hypothesis :

+> **H~0~ : There is no difference between the prediction done by attention mechanisms AM-1, AM-2, AM-3 and AM-4 and the prediction done by Elia.**

+If the p-value is below $\alpha$ = 0.05, we can reject H~0~ and accept the alternative hypothesis, that there is indeed a difference between the transformer based predictions and the Elia predictions.
+Note that Elia provides no details on their prediction model, so this is in fact a comparison between the Elia prediction model and a transformer based prediction model.

 ## Results

+### Results of RQ 1

+### Results of RQ 2

 TODO resultaten beschrijven

 # Conclusions and Discussion

-In this study, we have used xyz dataset and pre-processed thus and thus.

-We evaluated x self-attention mechanisms, x, y and z in x different scenarios.
-Results were :

-- result 1
-- result 2
+In this paper, we analysed the role of attention mechanisms in transformer models for forecasting values when using timeseries data.
+Several attention mechanisms were evaluated, **(i)** regular self-attention, **(ii)** convoluted self-attention, **(iii)** right padded convoluted self-attention and **(iv)** fourier transform based self-attention.

 TODO some discussion